-Non-life technical provisions as at 31 December 2022 2021
+Non-life technical provisions as at 31 December 2023 2022

 £m £m

-Premium provisions (2.7) (15.6)
+Premium provisions (23.7) (2.7)

-Claims provisions 8.3 (0.1)
+Claims provisions 2.9 8.3

-Best estimate liabilities 5.6 (15.7)
+Best estimate liabilities (20.8) 5.6

-Risk margin 4.4 4.6
+Risk margin 2.7 4.4

-Technical provisions 10.0 (11.1)
+Technical provisions (18.1) 10.0

-The technical provisions as of 31 December 2021 was a negative liability of £11.1m, compared to a liability of £10.0m at year-end 2022.
+The technical provisions as of 31 December 2023 were a negative liability of £18.1m, compared to a liability of £10.0m at year-end 2022.

-Claims provisions have increased from 2021 due to a period of exceptional cold weather in December 2022.
+Claims provisions have decreased from 2022 due to milder temperatures experienced in 2023.

-Premium provisions are a negative liability reflecting the expectation that bound business at 31 December 2022 will be profitable and that customers pay the premium by instalments.
-Premium provisions have increased over the year primarily driven by a change in the costs payable under the contractual services agreement with BGSL.
+Premium provisions are a negative liability, reflecting the expectation that bound business on 31 December 2023 will be profitable and that customers will pay the premium in instalments.
+Premium provisions have decreased over the year, primarily driven by a change in the costs payable under the contractual services agreement with BGSL.